 Inexpensive Ways To Get Your Omega-3s

 We all need essential fatty acids, especially the anti-inflammatory omega-3 fatty acids, for optimum health.
 I recommend eating several servings of oily fish, such as wild Alaskan salmon, per week as a dietary strategy to help decrease the risk of heart disease, inflammatory conditions, cancer and other health concerns.
 However, if you find fresh or frozen wild Alaskan salmon is too expensive, try these more economical choices:

 - Canned salmon.
-Sockeye salmon that is canned is always wild-caught, costs less than fresh or frozen salmon, and has the added benefit of the canning process, which softens the bones, making them an edible source of calcium.
+Sockeye salmon that is canned is always wild-caught, costs less than fresh or frozen salmon, and has the added benefit of the canning process, which softens the bones, making them an edible and incredible source of calcium.

 - Canned sardines.
 Another fish-based source of omega-3s, choose sardines packed in water or olive oil.

 - Walnuts.
 A good vegetarian source of omega-3 fatty acids that promotes cardiovascular health and tones down inflammation.
 Walnuts also contain ellagic acid, an antioxidant compound that helps support a healthy immune system and that may help protect against cancer.

 - Freshly ground flaxseed contains both omega-3s and soluble fiber.
 Grind flaxseed daily in a coffee grinder at home (buy one specifically for this purpose) and sprinkle one to two tablespoons a day on salads or cereals or in smoothies.

 - Chia seeds.
 An important part of the diet of ancient Aztecs and Mayans, chia seed is rich in omega-3 fatty acids, as well as vital minerals including calcium, phosphorus and magnesium.
 It has as thickening quality that makes it a great add-in or replacement in certain recipes, increasing their health value to you.